 Unfortunately, photos of bad facelifts (particularly celebrity facelifts) fool many people into thinking that the procedure will leave them looking “stretched” or otherwise unnatural.
 People reason that if a big star who can afford to have anyone Here are some of the most common facelift myths you believe, and the truth behind them.

 Facelift Myth #1 – They Look Unnatural

 This is one of the most common myths surrounding facelifts.
 Tight skin, puffy lips, and odd-looking cheeks often come to mind, but this is not the reality, at least not if your cosmetic surgeon is any good.

 A bad facelift can certainly look unnatural, but facelifts performed by an experienced and board-certified plastic surgeon are not only natural looking but also take years off of your appearance.
+I recently heard about the best plastic surgeons in orange county, who is worth taking a look at.
 With modern facelift procedures performed by a pro, most people will notice that you look better but will have no idea why.

 To get an idea of how natural and youthful your face can appear after a facelift, take a look at these actual before and after photos.